Photo: Kåre Hosar / Maihaugen

 Øygarden from Skjåk is located on the hillside above Bjørnstad.
-This is a medium sized farm contsisting of 19 separate buildings.
+This is a medium-sized farm consisting of 19 separate buildings.
 Like Bjørnstad the houses are placed around two yards, the inner and the outer yard.
 The steep terrain has contributed to the location of the yards and made them less evident than at Bjørnstad.

-Vinterstua (the winter house) is a smaller building, where the inhabitants lived during winter, when there were fewer people at the farm.
+Vinterstua (the winter house) is a smaller building, where the inhabitants lived during winter when there were fewer people on the farm.
 By having smaller rooms to keep warm, they were able to save a lot of wood.

 - The people at the farm were excellent craftsmen, as can be seen around the farm.